Introduction to clinical academic medicine

 - Research training fellowships

-These last 3 to 4 years and lead to a PhD.
+These last from three to four years and lead to a PhD.

-The next step is to obtain a Clinical Lecturer post to complete clinical specialty training
+The next step is to obtain a Clinical Lecturer post to complete clinical speciality training

 NIHR Trainees Coordinating Centre (NIHR TCC) (leading to the award of a CCT) and to begin postdoctoral research.